DCC-Lab/Documentation/HOWTO-MountPOMOnCafeine2.md

 ## PART 4: Unmount the beast
 Now that you are done with POM and you want to unmount it from the mount point, there is one command to remember:

-`diskutil unmount ./mountPoint` if you are in the directory of your mountpoint or
+`diskutil unmount ./mountPoint` if you are in the directory of your mount point or

 `diskutil unmount ./mountPointParent/... /mountPoint`

-Then, a message should appear on the screen explaning that the unmount was successful (or not).
+Then, a message should appear on the screen explaining that the unmount was successful (or not).
 Then, when you return to your old mount point, the directory should be empty:
 ```
 (base) cafeine2:~ dcclab$ diskutil unmount ./test
 Unmount successful for ./test